lykskai/HodgkinAvatar/README.md

+# Information

+This project has now continued under the supervision of the WishartLab, all future pushes will be in BitBucket rather than this GitHub, starting May 1st 2025.

 # Overview
 Alchemist is a multimodal chatbot designed to simulate the presence of Nobel Prize-winning chemist Dorothy Crowfoot Hodgkin.
 The system integrates a large language model with context retrieval, speech synthesis, and image/video response to create an interactive experience.
 It explores the application of AI in digital resurrection for educational and cultural contexts.